gage1145/The-Oaken-Throne/Sessions/Session 56.md

 # The Road to [[Targus]]
  Nothing happened.
 # In Targus
 We all bought some horses!
 We've never had horses before!
-Sebael's is a palomino and his name is [[Horace]].
+Sebael's is a palomino named [[Horace]].
 [[Rabbet]]: [[Jovis]]
 [[Jetta]]: [[Y'lana]]
 [[Minimus]]: [[Maximus]]